jitsi-contrib/prosody-plugins/conference_statistics/README.md

 - `chat_message_count` on the conference and on each room: the number of messages sent in it;
 - `poll_count` on the conference and on each room: the number of polls;
-- `poll_voter_count` on the conference and on each room: the number of voters, counted once per poll.
+- `poll_vote_count` on the conference and on each room: the number of votes, counting each participant at most once per poll.

 Set `include_chat_content = true` to collect the `chat` array and `include_poll_content = true` to collect the `polls` array.
 Both default to